Pattern Avoidance for Random Permutations: Main Results

-In Section~\ref{section:3}, we demonstrate Theorem \ref{main:mallows:theorem} for all patterns of length 3.
-In Section~\ref{section:detailed}, we compute the bounds in Theorems \ref{theorem:main} and \ref{main:mallows:theorem} for the specific patterns 2341 and 23451 and we plot the estimated pattern avoidance probabilities in the appropriate asymptotic regime for $q$ from Corollary \ref{cor:mallows}.
+In Section~\ref{section:3}, we demonstrate Theorem~\ref{main:mallows:theorem} for all patterns of length 3.
+In Section~\ref{section:detailed}, we compute the bounds in Theorem~\ref{main:mallows:theorem} for the specific patterns 2341 and 23451 and we plot the estimated pattern avoidance probabilities in the appropriate asymptotic regime for $q$ from Theorem~\ref{cor:mallows}.